mengyewgau/scrape-linkedin-company-profile/README.md

 4. Fill in your linkedin login details in login_details.py

 ## FAQ
+**Q:** How do I set my email and password for my LinkedIn account

+**Answer:**
+- In the folder 'Sensitive', you will find a login.csv file.
+- First row, first column will be your email
+- Second row, first column will be your password
+- Once added, save the file, and close it!

 **Q:** I would like to change the names of the connections whom I want to scrape